abak-press/findit/README.md

 # Findit

-Tied of writing fat controllers?
+Tired of writing fat controllers?
 But you must do all these queries..
 There is a solution, move all this stuff to Finder class.

 Instead of writing